-Mind Commerce conducted a Robcall Study comparing Robocall Detection and Unwanted Call Management apps offered by carriers.
-The study Study identified each carrier robocall detection and unwanted call management solution ability to accurately identify ‘problematic’ numbers.
+Mind Commerce conducted a Robocall Study comparing Robocall Detection and Unwanted Call Management apps offered by carriers.
+The study identified each carrier robocall detection and unwanted call management solution ability to accurately identify ‘problematic’ numbers.

 While currently available applications are clearly helping the situation, some industry experts are advocating for identifying, and in some cases blocking, calls at the network level.
 One such approach advocated by the ATIS and SIP Forum would use techniques and technologies referred to as STIR/SHAKEN for caller ID authentication.